 A. Off-campus housing is available in every UW Center community.
-On-campus housing is available at UWC-Marathon, and private residence facilities for students are located near UWC-Fond du Lac, UWC-Marshfield/Wood, UWC-Barron, and UWC-Richland.
+On-campus housing is available at UWC-Marathon, and private residence facilities for students are located near UWC-Barron, UWC-Fond do Lec, UWC-Marinette, and UWC-Richland.

 Q. Do UW Centers offer vocational-technical college classes?